LLMind: Orchestrating AI and IoT with LLM for Complex Task Execution: Framework Design

 \subsection{LLM}

-Within our framework, the LLM performs two key functionalities.
+The LLM in our framework performs two key functionalities.
 First, it engages in conversations with users, generating contextually appropriate responses.
-Second, it does the planning and generates control scripts to address the tasks raised by the user, utilizing specialized AI modules and IoT devices as part of the available resources and methods.
-Python was selected as the programming language for our demo system.
+To enhance the lifelike and immersive response of the LLM, we adopt a role-playing technique based on the LLM's in-context learning ability.
+In our demo system, the LLM assumes the persona of a housekeeper, seamlessly blending into our everyday scenarios.